 Swedish Christmas Buffet at Liseberg

-Once you’ve shopped till you drop, and ridden one rollercoaster after another, you’ll be ready to enjoy a Swedish Christmas buffet.
+Once you’ve shopped till you drop, and ridden one rollercoaster after another, you’ll be ready to enjoy a Swedish Christmas buffet called a ‘julbord’.
 The Stjärnornas Krog restaurant at Liseberg is a favourite, so make sure you book well in advance.
-Enjoy as many Swedish favourites as you like but don’t forget to leave space for the all important gottebord.
+Enjoy hot and cold traditional Swedish favourites such as ‘julskinka‘ (Christmas ham), ‘gravad lax‘ (cured salmon), ‘sill’ (pickled herring), ‘lussekatter’ (saffron buns) and ‘risgrynsgröt‘ (rice pudding).
+However, don’t forget to leave space for the all important ‘gottebord’.
 It is the finale of any Swedish Christmas meal and includes a long table filled with sweet and chocolatey treats.
 The perfect place to live out your Charlie and the Chocolate factory dreams!

 Ice Skating at Liseberg